 - Starter maintenance

-- Learning about versatility and purpose of different leavens
+- Learn about versatility and purpose of different leavens

 - You will find a rhythm – and plan your baking schedule

-- Flavour – demystifying how to control the sourness of your sourdough
+- Flavour – we demystify how to control the sourness of your sourdough

 - Milling our own flour

 - Look at the role of salt and how this affects the rise

 - Understand how water and various hydration levels affect your bread

 - We will look at the role flour has on the finished bread in detail